Quantum generative model on bicycle-sharing system and an application: Numerical Experiments and Simulation

-We next use the trained generator for a counterfactual intervention: add bicycles to residential ports at 6{:}00 AM and estimate the resulting increase in rentals (``effect'').
+We next use the trained generator for a counterfactual intervention: add bicycles to residential ports at 6{:}00 and estimate the resulting increase in rentals (``effect'').
 Formally, letting $X^a_t$ denote the bicycle-count process under addition $a$ and $x^a(t)$ a sample path, the daily effect is defined by $\max(a-\min_t x^a(t),0)$, which is path-dependent and thus well-suited to Monte Carlo with our generative model.

 Since the bicycle-sharing data are based on actual rentals, they do not directly contain information on opportunity losses.
 Therefore, we estimate rental opportunity losses under certain assumptions and modify actual bicycle count data to reflect rental opportunity losses.
-The detail on estimating opportunity losses is in Appendix\ref{App:Estimating Opportunity Losses}
+The detail on estimating opportunity losses is in Appendix\ref{App:Estimating Opportunity Losses}.

-To conduct a simulation, we train a quantum circuit and generate 1000 sample paths from 6:00 AM to 10:00 PM.
+To conduct a simulation, we train a quantum circuit and generate 1000 sample paths from 6{:}00 to 22{:}00.
 These are the sample paths without bicycle addition.
-A classical computer computes the effect of adding 100 bicycles to the ports in the Residential area at 6:00 AM.
+A classical computer computes the effect of adding 100 bicycles to the ports in the residential area at 6:00.

-Consider a situation where we added bicycles to port A and got one effect at A, i.e., an additional rental from A to port B occurred.
+Consider a situation where we added bicycles to port A and got one effect at A, i.e., an additional rental from A to some port B occurred.
 This means that an additional bicycle is supplied to B compared to the case of no addition to A. This suggests that another effect can arise at B if there are enough rentals so all B bicycles run out.
-We denote the effect at the port where bicycles are added initially as the "primary effect" and the effect at the port where the destination of an additional bicycle trip is caused by the primary effect as the "secondary effect."
+We denote the effect at the port where bicycles are added initially as the "primary effect" and the effect at the port where the destination of an additional bicycle trip caused by the primary effect as the "secondary effect."
 The simulation measures up to the secondary effect.

 Figure\;\ref{fig:5_3} shows the change in the number of bicycles during a day, comparing the case before and after 100 bicycles are added.
-The blue and orange lines indicate before and after the addition, respectively.
+The blue (bold) and red lines indicate before and after the addition, respectively.
 Both are the average values of 1000 samples.